Spanish Law | Dive Medical | Good to know

 - Licence or Certification

-- Dive Medical certificate stating you fit do dive
+- Dive Medical certificate stating you fit do dive.
+Read on about recent changes.

 - Divers Insurance including hyperbaric treatment